The Volatility Contraction Pattern (VCP): How To Day Trade It

-Though volume is not shown, RVOL was above 100% for that morning with over 5 million shares traded in the premarket.
-Just before the open at 9:30am EST, the ticker is already testing its prior day’s high.
+Though the volume is not shown, RVOL was above 100% for that morning with over 5 million shares traded in the premarket.
+Just before the open at 9:30 am EST, the ticker is already testing its prior day’s high.
 This is annotated on the chart.

-With this in mind, we’d be wise to keep WISH on watch for any kind of setup that might indicate an imminent breakout.
+With this in mind, we’d be wise to keep WISH on the watchlist for any kind of setup that might indicate an imminent breakout.